 Our products must comply with government regulations.
 For example, in the United States, the Federal Communications Commission (FCC) regulates many aspects of communications devices, including radiation of electromagnetic energy, biological safety and rules for devices to be connected to the telephone networks.
 Radio frequency devices, which include our modems, must be approved under the above regulations by obtaining equipment authorization from the FCC prior to being offered for sale.
 Additionally, we cannot anticipate the effect that changes in government regulations may have on our ability to develop products in the future.
 Failure to comply with existing or evolving government regulations or to obtain timely regulatory approvals or certificates for our products could materially adversely affect our business, financial condition and results of operations.

-We currently have applications for FCC equipment authorization pending on new products.
 An inability or delay in obtaining FCC authorization could result in a decline in future revenue.